stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

        defaultGolden "html" (htmlRendered somePage)
 ```

-Just like the previous example, after running the test we will have a new directory (/.golden/html/) that contains our actual and golden file.
+Just like the previous example, after running the test we will have a new directory ```/.golden/html/``` that contains our actual and golden file.
 But what would happen if we change the output of our SUT ?

-For example lets edit the body to "Goodbye Golden Testers" in the Html module and run the tests.
+For example lets edit the body of our HTML to "Goodbye Golden Testers" and run the tests.

 ```shell
 test/Html/HtmlGoldenSpec.hs:11:5: